500Foods/WelcomeToTroodon/README.md

 - [PRINT_CANCEL](https://github.com/500Foods/WelcomeToTroodon/blob/main/macros/PRINT_CANCEL.md) - Runs whenever a new print job is canceled, manually or otherwise
 - [TIMER](https://github.com/500Foods/WelcomeToTroodon/blob/main/macros/TIMER.md) - Adds support for adding timers to other macros, particularly to PRINT_START

+## Slicers Quick Reference
+Popular slicer software like Orca will generally work pretty well out of the box, as it comes with presets for a vast array of printers, including Troodon printers.
+Always room for improvement though.
+- [Orca](https://github.com/500Foods/WelcomeToTroodon/blob/main/configs/orca.md) - Check that Klipper is being supplied with as much information as it can

 ## 🪚 Scripts Quick Reference
 Typically these would be installed in ~/scripts on the BTT-CB1 or Raspberry Pi or wherever Klipper is running.
 Some of the scripts are intended for use with the [gcode_shell_command](https://github.com/dw-0/kiauh/blob/master/docs/gcode_shell_command.md) extension that can be very easily installed using [KIAUH](https://github.com/dw-0/kiauh).
 As its name implies, this extension allows for running Linux shell commands directly as gcode commands within, for example, printer.cfg.
 Rather useful.
 Note that most interfaces to the Klipper log allow you to filter entries, which comes in handy here in particular.